-- write the elector's name on the front of the Outer Envelope National Elector (EC 78870), where his signature is to be written - to ensure the secrecy of the vote, help the elector to the voting screen, if necessary - for an election, tell or show the elector the names of the candidates and their political affiliations; for a referendum, tell or show the referendum question - mark the ballot as directed by the elector
+- write the elector's name on the front of the Outer Envelope National Elector (EC 78870), where his signature is to be written - to ensure the secrecy of the vote, help the elector to the voting screen if necessary - tell or show the elector the names of the candidates and their political affiliations - mark the ballot as directed by the elector

-The election or referendum officer must then indicate that the elector was assisted by signing in the space provided on the back of the Outer Envelope - National Elector.
+The election officer must then indicate that the elector was assisted by signing the note on the back of the $Outer\ Envelope\ -\ National\ Elector$.
 When assisting an elector in the office, there is no requirement for a witness; only the election officer section on the back of the envelope must be signed.